arnaupadress/Finding-Stark-units-attached-to-modular-forms/README.md

 - **wt1.txt**: This file contains the data needed for the computations for the 19306 weight 1 newforms stored in the LMFDB.
 For each newform, it contains the LMFDB label (e.g. 23.1.b.a), the Conrey label of its character (e.g. 23.22) and the irreducible polynomial defining its coefficient field (e.g. [0, 1], meaning that the defining polynomial is $x=0$ and therefore the field is the field of rationals).
 - **res.txt**: For the 19306 weight 1 newforms stored in the LMFDB, this file contains its LMFDB label and the polynomial defining its Stark unit for $b=1$ and $m=1$ in case it has been computed.
 It currently contains 3284/19306 Stark units, including all Stark units for coefficient field degree 1.
 - **res_exp.txt**: This file contains extended information for the Stark units computed and also for computations that have been attempted but have failed for some reason.
+It contains the decimal expansion of the L-value, the precision to which the L-value is expected to be accurate and the first 10 coefficients of the newform.
+Additionally, the column `Stark unit, b=1` contains additional information in case the computation has failed (more details on this below).

 ### Code files